CSP02/CSPSH/README.md

 ```

 # Hotfix info:
-- Fixed the bug where it highlighting everything as comment when using single line comments.
+- Fixed the bug where copy to clipboard isn't working.
+- Fixed a bug where CSPSH is adding spaces for some operators like ``<=``, ``>=``,.. etc.
-- Fixed a bug where a token is highlighted as a operator when it is placed between two operators(``}else{`` for example).
+- Fixed a bug where the ``.`` in a float value is being considered as an operator.
+Now it will be considered as a number.

 # Version info:

-- No need to worry about string formatting as said in the previous version.
-Run index.html for more info,
-- No more weird highlighting when there is something between two operators as stated in previous version(``}else{`` thingy),
-- CSPSH can highlight comments now,
-- No need to use the spaces anymore,
-- Works for for loops and strings.
+- Added language suppport as said these are the language that were added but there are some keywords, types, etc I didn't add.
+Because I don't know all those things.
+And you are welcomed to help me in adding those things.
+    1. JavaScript
+    2. Java
+    3. C language
+    4. C++
+    5. StoryScript
+- Optimized css.
+Previously there is a seperate css for every lang but I combined the styles(colors) for same colors (ex: types for all langs use same color).
+- Added light theme.
+- This update covers all the previous beta and alpha update so consider this update as the latest stable update.

 **Other imrovements**

 - Neat code and removed unnecessary code.
 - Added comments for better readability.
+- Changed the style of copy-to-clipboard button(Previously I used 2 div elements now it's svg)

 **Example**